miningplanet/but-x/README.md

 **Error: bind EACCES ...**

-This error can appear when you try to run the explorer on a port number lower than 1024.
+This error can appear when you try to run but-x on a port number lower than 1024.
 There are a couple solutions to this problem which are explained in more detail in the [Run Express Webserver on Port 80](#run-express-webserver-on-port-80) section.

 ### Donations / Support Us